 Are you interested in entering the medical or insurance field?
 Most medical offices, hospitals and health insurance companies expect their employees to have basic knowledge of ICD-9CM and CPT coding.
 This course will teach you the terminology of medical coding, and how to apply ICD-9CM and CPT codes correctly.
 Students who enjoy this introductory course may choose to pursue additional coding courses to become a certified coder.
-SC to become a certified coder.
-Sc
+SC

-2079 T 6:00-9:50pm LIB-214 Soraoka, C Semester
+2079 Т 6:00-9:50pm LIB-214 Staff, L Semester

-BUS-084 Medical Office Procedures and Records Management - 2 Units tor ENGL-090 LMC Degree: DA Transfer: CSU
+BUS-084 Medical Office Procedures and Records Management - 2 Units